ACFPL Scrapbook Collection

 LHSF – Schools – Vocational Schools

 Processing Note: The collection is processed.
-Finding aid written by Shannon O’Neill, archivist, August 2011 (updated April 2012).
+Finding aid written by Shannon O’Neill, archivist, August 2011.
+Additional materials were added to the collection and the finding aid was updated by Pam Richter, archivist, April 2013.

 Copyright Notice: While the Atlantic City Free Public Library owns the collection, the Library may not own the copyright for the photographs.
 Researchers wishing to reproduce materials are responsible for obtaining the proper permission.